TODAY with Hoda & Jenna fan gets a ‘Suddenly Santa’ surprise

 copied

-Continuing Suddenly Santa, a holiday series on TODAY with Hoda & Jenna, viewer Katie Schumann of Cedar Springs, Michigan, who teaches first grade, gets a surprise call from Hoda Kotb and Jenna Bush Hager.
-Choosing from among five mystery gifts, she gets a new Microsoft Surface laptop plus a $100 gift card!Dec.
-20, 2021
+Continuing Suddenly Santa on TODAY with Hoda & Jenna, viewer Josephine Gioia of Salisbury Mills, New York gets a surprise call from Hoda Kotb and guest co-host Sheinelle Jones.
+Choosing from among five mystery gifts, she gets a blow dryer.Dec.
+21, 2021

+Holiday gifts you can still get in time: Toy sets, velour loungewear, more

 Now Playing